glasswalk3r/docker-metabase-relayd/README.md

 ## How to use it

-By now, the respective Docker image is not available iny repository, so you will need to `git clone` this repository and build the image yourself.
+By now, the respective Docker image is not available any repository, so you will need to `git clone` this repository and build the image yourself.

 Then copy to the subdirectory metabase your `metabase_id.json` file.
 The metabase directory is mounted automatically by the `docker-compose.yml` file so you can edit the metabase-relayd configuration without having to change anything on the container or image.